huri000/SwiftEntryKit/README.md

 SwiftEntryKit is a simple and versatile pop-up presenter written in Swift.

-The library is still WIP and will be released very soon.

 ### Features

 Banners or Pop-Ups are called *Entries*.

 - The entries are displayed in a separated UIWindow (of type EKWindow), so the user is able to navigate the app freely while entries are being displayed in a non intrusive manner.
-- The kit offers beautiful entry [presets](#presets) that can be themed with your app colors and fonts.
+- The kit offers some beautiful [presets](#presets) that can be themed with your app colors and fonts.
 - **Customization**: Entries are highly customizable
-  - Can be displayed at the top or the bottom of the screen.
+  - [x] Can be displayed at the top or the bottom of the screen.
-  - Can be displayed within or outside the screen's safe area.
+  - [x] Can be displayed within or outside the screen's safe area.
-  - Can be stylized: have a border, drop-shadow and round corners.
+  - [x] Can be stylized: have a border, drop-shadow and round corners.
-  - Their content's and the screen's background can be blurred, dimmed, colored or have a gradient style.
+  - [x] Their content's and the screen's background can be blurred, dimmed, colored or have a gradient style.
-  - Transition animations are customizable - Entrance, Exit and Pop (by another entry).
+  - [x] Transition animations are customizable - Entrance, Exit and Pop (by another entry).
-  - The user interactions with the entry or the screen can be intercepted.
+  - [x] The user interactions with the entry or the screen can be intercepted.
-  - Entries have an optional rubber banding effect in panning.
+  - [x] Entries have an optional rubber banding effect in panning.
-  - Entries can be optionally dismissed by a simple swipe gesture.
+  - [x] Entries can be optionally dismissed by a simple swipe gesture.
-  - Entries have display priority attribute.
+  - [x] Entries have display priority attribute.
 That means that an entry cannot be dismissed by other entries with lower display priority.
-  - The status bar style is changeable for the display duration of the entry.
+  - [x] The status bar style is settable for the display duration of the entry.
-  - SwiftEntryKit supports [custom views](#custom-view-usage-example) as well.
+  - [x] SwiftEntryKit supports [custom views](#custom-view-usage-example) as well.

 ## Example Project

-The example project contains various presets and examples which use can use and modify to your liking.
+The example project contains various presets and examples you can use and modify as your like.

 ### Presets